Good SEO marketing tools are vital if you want to succeed in the digital marketing game.

 To remove the guesswork and ensure that you’re always making good keyword decisions, it’s best to let Google Keyword Planner be your guide.
-Not only is the tool free, but it’s operated by Google.
+Not only is this SEO marketing tool free, but it’s operated by Google.
 In other words, you know that the data will be as accurate as possible, making it an essential tool for your SEO campaign.

 I suggest using Google Keyword Planner, before you launch your website.
 Along with this, you can rely on it as you create fresh content.
 It helps to ensure that you select high traffic, targeted keywords and keyword phrases for each blog post that you create.

-The best thing about these 10 tools is that you don’t have to pay a single dime to use any of them.
-Each one is powerful, full of features and free to use.
-There’s no reason to avoid any of them over the last few months of the year.
+The best thing about these 16 marketing SEO tools is that you don’t have to pay a single dime to use any of them.
+Each one is powerful, full of features and free to use—at least to an extent.
+So there’s no reason not to try any of them in the months ahead.